prestsoftware/prest/CONTRIBUTING.md

    want you to waste your time or duplicate somebody's work.
 We will be happy to answer questions about Prest's internals.

-1. Include type annotations in all code.
+1. Include type annotations in Python code.

 1. Run all tests using `make longtest` in the root directory.
 During development, you can use `make test` to run just the quick subset.